 #19: Medium to Dark Red Ombre

 Wondering how she achieved this color?
-Morgan said she used Pulp Riot color melting a 5-66 with -66 booster melted into a level 8 balayage.
+Abernathy said she used Pulp Riot color melting a 5-66 with -66 booster melted into a level 8 balayage.
 Then on top of the balayage, a fireball was used to overlay and bring out the inner fire goddess.

 #20: Dark Cherry Red Hair Color